 - Queer: Queer is an English term used by individuals who feel their sexual or gender identity falls outside of conventional norms.
 It embraces diversity and inclusivity, encompassing those who do not identify with traditional categorizations.

-- Asexual: Asexual individuals experience little to no sexual attraction towards others.
+- Asexual: A valid LGBTQ+ identity highlighted during pride parades.
+Asexual individuals experience little to no sexual attraction towards others.
 They may have minimal or absent interest in engaging in sexual activities.

-- Pansexual: Pansexual individuals are attracted to others regardless of their gender, sexual orientation, gender expression, or gender identity.
+- Pansexual: An identity within the LGBTQ+ spectrum that is celebrated for its inclusivity, especially during gay pride events.
+Pansexual individuals are attracted to others regardless of their gender, sexual orientation, gender expression, or gender identity.
 Their attraction transcends these categories.

 - Fluid Gender: Fluid gender refers to individuals whose gender identity is not fixed or static.
 They may experience shifts or changes in their gender identity over time, existing outside of rigid gender categories.